CompuTec/wms-docs/current/user-guide/transactions/pick-and-pack/pick-and-pack.md

 ![alt text](./media/p35.webp)

-1. Pick List availability for users.
-2. Allows choosing an Item from a different location.
+1. Hide the SU button.
-3. Picking Items only by scanning.
+2. Picking Items only by scanning.
-4. Quantity must be confirmed by clicking a button.
+3. Quantity must be confirmed by clicking a button.
-5. Allow to pick quantity greater than on the Pick List (to quantity of the base document).
-6. Allow only pick and pack of allocated quantities.
-7. Hide the SU button.

 ## 6. Changes